poliko1234/Cabulosy/README.md

 ![logo](preview.png)
 # Cabulosy
-A mindustry mod that adds new miner drones and mechs and also a new ore, adamantite.
+A mindustry mod that adds new miner drones and spicy stuff.
+This mods adds a new ore, adamantite (can be obtained with separators or building drills on it's ore).
 You will have fun (i hope) playing this mod.

-The mod is not full.
-I'll add the rest of the content soon.
-Also, i may change some stuff of the mod.
+I'll add new content on this mods if i have more ideas. now you'll read the changelog section

+## ChangeLog
+01/04/20
+- Now you can "easily" get adamantite from separators;
+- Sigma nerfed (a lot).
+Sigma is now a ship equipped with missile cannons (still heals);
+- Changed duo adamantite reload multiplier to 0.8

-## This is weird...
+### This is weird...